Growing Degree Days

 Note: It is recommended that students complete the Kansas Corn: Explore Corn lab before completing the Kansas Corn: Growing Degree Days lab.

-Growing Degree Days PowerPoint.
-Open it and show the students the slide with the United States (Slide 2).
+Open the Growing Degree Days Powerpoint and show the students the slide with the United States (Slide 2).
 Have them identify all of the states from the map that are major corn producers.
 (Note: The numbers on the states are the percent of total corn production contributed to the U.S. supply.)

 There must be a reason why corn is grown in these areas!